dmarx/fast-and-simple-dense-retrieval/README.md

 FASDR is designed to be fast and simple, with a focus on ease of use and minimal setup.
 It uses FAISS for similarity search, which is a highly optimized library for dense vector search, and SpaCy with the Sentence-BERT component for embedding text.
 The library is built around two main classes:

-* Document: Represents a single document and its embeddings.
+* `Document`: Represents a single document and its embeddings.
-* DocumentIndex: Represents an index of documents and their embeddings.
+* `DocumentIndex`: Represents an index of documents and their embeddings.

 `Document` objects are created by passing in the path to the document file, and can be used to search for similar sentences within the document. `DocumentIndex` objects are created by passing in the root directory containing the documents to index, and can be used to search for similar documents or sentences across all the indexed documents.